 Since the melanocytes are not active in young kittens yet, there is no melanin present either.
-This is why Layla was born with the same bright shade of blue in her eyes as all other newborn kittens in the world.
+This is why Layla is born with the same color in her eyes as all the other newborn kittens in the world.
 Indeed, all kittens have blue eyes.
-Simply because that is the default color that we see when there is no pigment present in the eye yet.
+Simply because that is the default color that we see when there is no pigment present in the eyes yet.

-As Layla grows, those cells that we discussed earlier slowly start up their production of pigments.
+As Layla grows, those cells that we discussed earlier slowly start up their production of eye pigments.
 Over time, and if sufficient pigment is produced, the default blue that Layla had as a kitten will slowly be replaced as the matured color of the iris starts to emerge.

-So how long does this process take?
+So how long does this process of eye pigmentation take?
 You should be able to notice the first changes about four to six weeks after birth.
 The entire transformation is usually completed by the fifth month in a kitten’s life.

 Eye pigmentation is heavily influenced by genetics.
 So, if mom and dad had the right genes, there’s a decent chance any offspring will possess that color too.
 Note that this is never guaranteed.